att-innovate/torc-wedge-centos-fboss/README.md

 #### The Hack ####

 Nowadays if you have to run Ubuntu on CentOS you probably plan to use [Docker][4].
 But the 2.6 kernel of CentOS 6.5 is not officially supported by Docker.
-Fortunately we found that Docker version "1.7.1, build 786b29d/1.7.1" works suprisingly reliable on our Wedge.
+Fortunately we found that Docker version "1.7.1, build 786b29d/1.7.1" works surprisingly reliable on our Wedge.

 Yet that is still not the end of the hack.
 The OpenNSL library wants to run a `real-time scheduling` task.
 That task needs to run exclusively for longer than allowed by default for a cgroup-managed task.
 We had to do some additional hacking around `cpu.rt_runtime_us` as described in [Docker Issue 13983][5].
-We added some backdoor to our FBOSS container and some special [startup script][7] to be able to orchestrate that multi-step startup procedere.
+We added some backdoor to our FBOSS container and some special [startup script][7] to be able to orchestrate that multi-step startup procedure.

 #### The Result ####

 This repository contains all the scripts and steps required to get that hack going.
-We finally not only got FBOSS running under CentOS on our Wedge but we also ended up with a reliable Docker environment which allowed us to do things that where beyond our immagination.
+We finally not only got FBOSS running under CentOS on our Wedge but we also ended up with a reliable Docker environment which allowed us to do things that where beyond our imagination.

 ![torc diagram](https://github.com/att-innovate/torc-wedge-centos-fboss/blob/master/docs/torc.png?raw=true)